 The bottom of inlet pipe should be 5 inches or greater above the floor.
-The outlets must be set all at the same level and 4 inches above the bottom, so that equal amounts of sewage will go to the several lines.
-The "stop board" shown in detail is sometimes used and is for cutting out of service half of the lines for several months so that part of the drainage field may rest.
+The outlets must be set at the same level and 4 inches above the bottom, so that equal amounts of sewage will go to the several lines.